This post may contain affiliate links. Please see our disclosure policy.

 Finding a local beekeeper is ideal but not always practical.
 If purchasing beeswax online, look for pure, organic, unrefined wax.

-Beeswax usually comes in blocks or pellets.
 If you are making something that requires you to melt the beeswax, it will be best to use pellets or shred the block to speed up the melting process.

-What is Better Yellow or White Beeswax?
+What is Better, Yellow or White Beeswax?

 Beeswax that is pure, filtered, and unrefined is typically an ivory color.
 Darker yellow beeswax has been heated, filtered, and cleaned.
 Pure white beeswax has been bleached.